 - in shared areas wear a well-fitting face covering made with multiple layers or a surgical face mask, especially if you live with people whose immune system means that they are at higher risk of serious illness, despite vaccination

 - ventilate rooms you have been in by opening windows and leaving them open for at least 10 minutes after you have left the room

 - wash your hands regularly and cover your mouth and nose when coughing or sneezing

 - regularly clean frequently touched surfaces, such as door handles and remote controls, and shared areas such as kitchens and bathrooms

 - advise anyone that does need to come into your home that you have symptoms, so they can take precautions to protect themselves such as wearing a well-fitting face covering or a surgical face mask, keeping their distance if they can, and washing their hands regularly

 What do I do if my child has a sickness bug?

-If you wish to discuss any of these, please do call.
+If you wish to discuss any of this, please refer to the Government guidnace (link at top of page) or, please do call.